xhacker/StringScore/README.md

 # StringScore

-This fork was created to prove that StringCore provides reasonable performance.
+This fork was created to prove that StringScore provides reasonable performance.
 The question about it was raised on the Stackoverflow question [Objective-c: Fast Fuzzy Search Match](http://stackoverflow.com/questions/15012673/objective-c-fast-fuzzy-search-match/15014414#15014414).

 ## Setup code extracted